Search

 • Safety Net of Accident & Liability Insurance Coverage

 Joining fees are designed to be covered through your Scout unit’s Ideal Year of Scouting budgeting plan and then selling Scout Popcorn to cover expenses; however, if a family has financial concerns that would prevent them from benefiting from Scouting, we can help with that.
 Please complete the Individual Registration Assistance Request.
+There is also a Scouting uniform deal available this fall.

 Cub Scouting